tidbyt/community/apps/topcryptoprices/README.md

 # Top Crypto Prices

-This app shows the latest prices (USD) and changes for the top 10 cryptocurrencies.
+This app shows the latest prices and 24hr price changes for the top cryptocurrencies.

+Prices can be displayed in many currencies, and certain coins can be excluded.

 It is a very simple app, but does exactly what I needed for myself, and why I bought the Tidbyt in the first place.
 Since there was no app that could do what I had hoped for, I wrote one myself.